 And this is no small feat.
 In fact, according to the research done by Campaign for Tobacco-Free Kids and Netnografica LLC, they’ve been working across 40 countries worldwide; acquiring influencers to addict the younger generation through their weakness – influence.

 So what are the prerequisites?
 They have to be young people with significant followings and be willing to post photos featuring their tobacco products.

-In Australia, Marlboro has even take it a step further by making cigarettes ‘sexy’ by associating them with the ideal lifestyle.
-Through influencers, hosting wild party scenes and various competitions, all have helped to fuel the fire and lead to an increase of smokers in Australia.
+In Australia, Marlboro has even taken it a step further by making cigarettes ‘sexy’ by associating them with the ideal lifestyle.
+Through influencers, hosting wild party scenes, and various competitions, all have helped to fuel the fire and lead to an increase of smokers in Australia.

 Fact: Because of the above activity and more, Australians spending more on cigarettes than they have in 13 years!

 We face the facts.
 Tobacco companies are undermining the advertising law globally, inconspicuously evading regulators, and abusing the social media platforms and their policies.
 Regulation needs to be put in place and your share can make a difference.

 Learn how you can join the movement to regulate the above here.